 NICE Guidelines on Endometriosis

 NICE – the National Institute for Health and Care Excellence - issued a new guideline on endometriosis in September 2017.
-The guideline, Endometriosis: diagnosis and management, covers diagnosing and managing endometriosis and aims to raise awareness of the symptoms of endometriosis, and to provide clear advice on what action to take when women with signs and symptoms first present in healthcare settings.
+The guideline, Endometriosis: diagnosis and management, covers diagnosing and managing endometriosis and aims to raise awareness of the symptoms of endometriosis, and to provide clear advice on what action to take when those with signs and symptoms first present in healthcare settings.
 It also provides advice on the range of treatments available.
 Produced to improve care and care pathways in the NHS, they can also be used by patients to understand what to expect with the treatment and management of endometriosis.

 In the months ahead we will be working: